 Serves: 4 – 6

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.

 I get very poetic about the Patia, but it’s just so darn tasty!
 If you don’t put prawns in it, you’re missing out, as the flavours in the sauce and the shellfish complement each other perfectly.
 Don’t worry about buying a kilo of ingredients- make a saucy half-size curry and it will still serve at least 3.Tim

-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Vegetable Oil, Garlic, Rusk ( WHEAT Flour, Salt, Raising Agent, Ammonium Bicarbonate), Water, Salt, Ginger, Spices, Acidity Regulator, Sodium Diacetate, Tamarind, Food Acids: Citric and Acetic Acid, Preservative: Sodium MetabiSULPHITE), Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Jaggery (Sodium BiSULPHITE), Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Garlic, Water, Ginger, Salt, Spices, Ground Spices, Rusk ( WHEAT Flour enriched with Calcium Carbonate, Iron, Nicotinamide, Thaimin), Acidity Regulator, Sodium Diacetate, Chilli, Tamarind, Spirit Vinegar, Food Acids: Citric Acid), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Jaggery (Sodium BiSULPHITE), Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.

 Contains: WHEAT Flour, SULPHITES.

 It should be noted that as our curry packs are handmade by our staff at our spice mixing desks, each pack may contain traces of CRUSTACEANS, SULPHITES, NUTS, PEANUTS, WHEAT, SOYA or MUSTARD due to possible cross contamination.